10:00

 Pop-Up Office: Sync & Licensing (by BumaStemra)

 Do you work at the intersection of music and image?
 Then we’ve got something for you.
-Our friends from BumaStemra will be present at the upcoming edition of BMIM Conference, with a Pop-Up Office.
+Our friends from BumaStemra will be present at this edition of BMIM Conference, with a Pop-Up Office.
 This is the place to go with all your questions about sync deals, licensing, and rights.
 Whether you’re just starting out, or want to have your next major deal reviewed: Dominique is at your service with some personal advice.

 About Pop-Up Offices: A low-threshold walk-in space where you can bring your questions, doubts, or cases.
 No complicated registration procedures or formal setting: just pull up a chair and exchange ideas with an expert (or peers) about topics that matter.
 From sync to mental health, from tech to rights: these offices are the place to have one-on-one conversations, get practical tips, or find some clarity within the chaos of the industry.